-Applying the decision quality framework and to understand the challenges and opportunities for the planning and implementation phase of energy union policy, directives and regulations with specific focus on energy systems assessment, grid design and market reforms to support the energy transition - "Commitment to action - Will we take Action?"
+Applying the decision quality framework to understand the challenges and opportunities for the planning and implementation phase of energy union policy, directives and regulations.
+With specific focus on energy systems assessment, grid design and market reforms to support the energy transition - to answer the research question: "What are the challenges and opportunities for the Energy Union Policy Planning and implementation phase?
+Do we have "Commitment to action and Will we take Action?"

-University of Stavanger, Master Thesis MEEMAS
+University of Stavanger, Master of Energy Environment & Society Thesis: MEEMAS